edubart/nelua-lang/docs/pages/overview.md

 ## Variables

-Variables are declared or defined like in Lua, but optionally you can specify it's type when declaring:
+Variables are declared or defined like in Lua, but you may optionally specify a type when declaring:

 ```nelua
 local a = nil -- of deduced type 'any', initialized to nil